khulnasoft/postgres/migrations/README.md

 - Migrations are append only.
 Never edit existing migrations once they are on master.
 - Migrations in `migrations/db/migrations` have to be idempotent.
 - Self contained components (gotrue, storage, realtime) may contain their own migrations.
-- Self hosted Khulnasoft users should update role passwords separately after running all migrations.
+- Self hosted Supabase users should update role passwords separately after running all migrations.
 - Prod release is done by publishing a new GitHub release on master branch.

 ## Requirements